Cost-efficiency in Incomplete Markets: Rationalizing Preferences in Incomplete Markets

-While in complete markets, all contingent claims are hedgeable per definition, and all distributions are hedgeable with a perfectly cost-efficient claim, this is not the case in incomplete markets.
-Specifically, given an arbitrary cdf $F$, there may not exist a cost-efficient claim $X^* \sim F$ such that $X^*$ is hedgeable.
+While in complete markets, all payoffs are hedgeable per definition, and all distributions are hedgeable with a perfectly cost-efficient claim, this is not the case in incomplete markets.
+Specifically, given an arbitrary cdf $F$, there may not exist a cost-efficient claim $X^* \in D(F)$ such that $X^*$ is hedgeable.
 The subset of ``perfectly cost-efficient distributions'' is important as Corollary~\ref{co3.17} and Theorem~\ref{thD2} show that only the payoffs that are perfectly cost-efficient are optimal for some portfolio choice problem as in \eqref{problem}.

 The characterization of perfectly cost-efficient payoffs may thus be useful to describe the set of distributions that are hedgeable.
 An efficient portfolio choice would then always be among these hedgeable claims.
 Such a characterization can be useful to solve expected utility maximization problems.
-We illustrate in Appendix~\ref{ExampEU} how the characterization of perfectly cost-efficient claims allows to solve an expected utility maximization problem in a simple incomplete market (trinomial model) and recover the results from \cite[Chapter 3]{DS06} obtained using duality.
+We illustrate in \cite{BS24appendix} how the characterization of perfectly cost-efficient claims allows us to solve an expected utility maximization problem in a simple incomplete market (trinomial model) and recover the results from Chapter 3 of \cite{DS06} obtained using duality.

 Note however, that the implications of such a result for hedging claims are not easy to grasp as it is typically not enough to hedge in distribution.
-A good hedging strategy consists to match future cash flows of a target claim.
+A good hedging strategy matches future cash flows of a target claim.
 Hedging the distribution of this target claim can be misleading when interpreted in the context of risk management.
-For example, consider an insurance claim (fire insurance) in which there is a 10\% chance of a fire, which costs 100,000 euros and a digital financial option that pays 100,000 euros with probability 10\% have the same distribution but cannot be hedged the same way (see \cite{bernard2014financial}).
+For example, a fire-insurance contract paying 100,000 euros with 10\% probability and a digital financial option paying 100,000 euros with 10\% probability have the same distribution but cannot be hedged in the same way (see \cite{bernard2014financial}).